5 Movies to Work on Values in Childhood

 Finding Nemo (2003)

 This 2003 Oscar-winning film for being the best-animated film of the moment is now a classic of children’s cinema.
-It tells the story of a little fish, Nemo, who lives in a reef and becomes the only survivor of the attack of a barracuda fish on his family.
+It tells the story of a little fish, Nemo, who lives on a reef with his father and has a curiosity that will take him on an unforgettable journey.

-Nemo is immersed in an adventure full of surprises through which he meets Dori, his inseparable friend.
-A film that will move you and make you laugh in equal parts, that’s full of irony and transmits values such as friendship and the importance of persevering in your dreams.
+Nemo is immersed in an adventure full of surprises.
+Thanks to this, his father, Marlín, meets Dori, his inseparable friend.
+A film that will move you and make you laugh in equal measure, full of irony, and that conveys values such as friendship and the importance of family.

 Soul (2020) one of the films to work on values